stefanreimers/syntax-highlight/README.md

 </syntax-highlight>
 ```

-See the included `index.html` file as an example.
+See the included `index.html` file as an example or see it in action at [https://stefanreimers.github.io/syntax-highlight/](https://stefanreimers.github.io/syntax-highlight/).

 ## Credits
-Based on the [microlight](https://github.com/asvd/microlight) library and Chris Coyier for [styling considerations](https://css-tricks.com/considerations-styling-pre-tag/) for the `pre` tag.
+Based on the [microlight](https://github.com/asvd/microlight) library and using the [styling considerations](https://css-tricks.com/considerations-styling-pre-tag/) for the `pre` tag.